Arx Fatalis

-Arx Fatalis is an action role-playing video game developed by Arkane Studios and released for Microsoft Windows in 2002 and Xbox in 2003.
+Arx Fatalis is a 2002 action role-playing game developed by Arkane Studios and released for Windows and Xbox.
 The game is played from a first-person perspective and is set on a world whose sun has failed, forcing the above-ground creatures to take refuge in caverns.
 The game's mechanics include the use of mouse gestures to cast spells.
 Arx Fatalis received mostly positive reviews from critics but was not commercially successful.

-On 14 January 2011, Arkane Studios released a 1.21 patch and the game's source code under the terms of the GNU General Public License (GPL), though the game assets remain proprietary.
+In 2011, Arkane Studios released the game's source code under the GNU General Public License (GPL), though the game assets remain proprietary.

 Plot

 Arx Fatalis (Latin for "fatal fortress") is set on a world whose sun has failed, forcing the above-ground creatures to take refuge in caverns.
-The action in Arx Fatalis takes place in one of these large caves, where the members of various races, such as Trolls, Goblins, Dwarves, Humans, etc., have made their homes on various levels of the cave.
+The action in Arx Fatalis takes place in one of these large caves, where the members of various races, including trolls, goblins, dwarves, and humans, have made their homes on various levels of the cave.
 The player awakens inside a prison cell and, after making his escape, eventually discovers his mission is to subvert and imprison the God of Destruction, Akbaa, who is trying to manifest itself in Arx.